cjmcguire88/custom-kernel-manager/README.md

 retrieve the changelog for any version passed to it and display it in your viewer of choice.
 When run without any arguments kernel will output various information about installed kernels and backups on the system.

+Kernel does as much as possible without root privileges.
+However, since it is installing a kernel to a system directory it will prompt for root when needed.

 ### Flags